Niagara Frontier Radio Reading Service is celebrating 39 years of service to Western New York and Southern Ontario!

 Since those modest beginnings, tens of thousands in Western New York and Southern Ontario have had their lives enriched by the NFRRS – one page at a time.
 They’ve kept up with critically important news, followed events in their community, and kept abreast of their favorite sports teams.

-Recently, we began streaming our live feed online and making popular programs available through podcasts.
-Thousands more had instant access through almost any internet-connected device, including desktops, laptops, tablets, smartphones, and smart speakers.
+Recently, we began streaming our live feed online and making popular programs available through online podcasts.
+This gave thousands more instant access through almost any internet-connected device, including desktops, laptops, tablets, smartphones, and smart speakers.

-Studies have shown that Radio Reading listeners are more engaged in the community, more open-minded, and more creative.
 Radio Reading programs not only inform and share news, but they also entertain and inspire.
-Their familiarity brings Listeners a sense of companionship, as if the reader was next to them and reading just to them!
+Their familiarity brings Listeners a sense of companionship, as if the reader was next to them and reading just to them.

-There are an estimated 130,000 people in WNY-Southern Ontario-Rochester region who are blind or have low vision or another physical or cognitive disability that makes reading difficult or impossible.
-You’re Niagara Frontier Radio Reading Service is here for them, 24/7, every day!
+There are an estimated 130,000 people in the WNY-Southern Ontario-Rochester region who are blind or have another vision, physical, or cognitive disability that makes reading difficult or impossible.
+Your Niagara Frontier Radio Reading Service is here for you, 24/7, every day!